ianrumac/redukks/readme.md

 own solution.
 While most libraries try to push for a full-on redux pattern, reducers can be an overhead for some simple cases, and you should be able to avoid them if you want to - that's why Redukks doesn't *enforce* the Redux pattern itself.

+For more reasoning on why uniflow and why redux, you can check out the talk [(de)constructing architecture](https://speakerdeck.com/ianrumac/de-constructing-architecture).

 ### What problems can it help me solve?